MOTIONTAG/motiontag-sdk-flutter/README.md

 [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup) is a platform feature that automatically backs up a user's data from apps that target and run on Android 6.0 (API level 23) or later.
 To limit unexpected behavior from our SDK, you should either disable automated backups entirely or exclude the appropriate SDK files from full backup.
-Please check [this section](https://api.motion-tag.de/developer/android#1-4-auto-backup-for-apps) of the native Android MOTIONTAG SDK for more information.
+Please check [this section](https://api.motion-tag.de/developer/android#1-4-auto-backup-for-apps) of the native Android motiontag SDK for more information.

 ## 2. Permission management

-Since the permission management is not part of the MOTIONTAG SDK, it is the app's responsibility to acquire the permissions/authorizations from the user before starting the SDK.
+Since the permission management is not part of the motiontag SDK, it is the app's responsibility to acquire the permissions/authorizations from the user before starting the SDK.

 The [example project](https://github.com/MOTIONTAG/motiontag-sdk-flutter/tree/main/example) demonstrates an implementation using the
 [`permission_handler`](https://pub.dev/packages/permission_handler) package.